-What is Delta-8 THC?
+What is delta-8 THC?

-The structure of this compound is similar to that of delta-9 THC – in fact, there are only a few bonds difference between the two cannabinoids.
+The structure of this compound is very similar to that of delta-9 THC – in fact, there are only a few bonds difference between the two cannabinoids.

-As an analogue of THC, delta-8 THC has also been found to produce a high similar to that of the more common delta-9 THC. however, it has a lower psychotropic potency than its more common cousin.
+As an analogue of THC, delta-8 THC has also been found to produce a high similar to that of the more common delta-9 THC; however, it has a lower psychotropic potency than its more common cousin.
 Like other cannabinoids, it has also been found to have promising medicinal and therapeutic potential.

 Delta-8 THC is one of the four most common cannabinoids produced by the cannabis plant, however, it is still only naturally present in extremely small quantities.
-Yet, this hasn’t stopped some companies from developing ways to successfully extract the cannabinoid for product developments.
+Nonetheless, this hasn’t stopped some companies from developing ways to successfully extract the cannabinoid for product developments.

 Delta-8 THC Products and Legality

 While delta-8 THC may still be largely unknown, product retailers in the USA, and increasingly in Europe, are beginning to catch on to its potential.
 A number of companies are now selling vape products dedicated to the compound.

-Here in the UK, the issue of legality remains unclear.
+Here in the UK, many believe that the issue of legality remains unclear.
 There is no express mention of this particular cannabinoid in the government’s factsheet for cannabis and cannabinoids as either an exempt product or a controlled substance.